weelink/FluentAssertions.NodaTime/docs/FluentAssertions.NodaTime/DurationAssertions/BeGreaterThanOrEqualTo.md

 # DurationAssertions.BeGreaterThanOrEqualTo method

-Asserts that this Duration is on or after *other*.
+Asserts that this Duration is greater than or equal to *other*.

 ```csharp
 public AndConstraint<DurationAssertions> BeGreaterThanOrEqualTo(Duration other,